therealcyberlord/StockExpert.io/README.md

 The platform will also feature a summary of a user’s tracked stocks, generated using a large language model summarizing multiple articles on followed stocks.

-We will use the Chat-GPT API to generate the stock sentiment analysis and the analytical stock summary from multiple sources.
+We will use the Huggingface inference API to generate the stock sentiment analysis and the analytical stock summary from multiple sources.
 Here are the following functionalities:

 ### Display stock data